 ANG RITA SHERPAChairman

-Ang Rita Sherpa was responsible for implementing the Ambassador Fund for Cultural Preservation (AFCP)-funded program in Pangboche Monastery, a 600-year-old Buddhist monastery which is the oldest represented in Khumbu and also in the Limi Valley of Humla district in mid-west Nepal.
-He was the executive and the former Chairman of Himalayan Trust that Sir Edmund Hillary established in 1964.
+Mr. Ang Rita Sherpa was responsible for implementing the Ambassador Fund for Cultural Preservation (AFCP)-funded program in Pangboche Monastery, a 600-year-old Buddhist monastery that is the oldest represented in Khumbu, the Limi Valley of Humla district in mid-west Nepal.
+He was the executive and the former Chairman of the Himalayan Trust that Sir Edmund Hillary established in 1964.
 Mr. Sherpa is the Vice President of Everest (Sagarmatha) Chapter Committee under the Climate Alliance of Himalayan Communities.
-He is also an advisor to the Himalayan Climate Alliance, advisor to Hill Development Conservation Group, and the founder and life member at Mountain Spirit.
-Mr. Sherpa is the recipient of Sir Edmund Hillary Mountain Legacy Medal in 2011.
+He is also an advisor to the Himalayan Climate Alliance, an advisor to Hill Development Conservation Group, and the founder and life member at Mountain Spirit.
+Mr. Sherpa is the recipient of the Sir Edmund Hillary Mountain Legacy Medal in 2011.